tobireinhard/tobireinhard.github.io/_publications/2020-07-23--AbruptExit.md

 venue: 'FTfJP'
 accepted: true
 paperurl: 'https://arxiv.org/abs/2010.07800'
 citation: 'Tobias Reinhard, Amin Timany, and Bart Jacobs.
 A Separation Logic to Verify Termination of Busy-Waiting for Abrupt Program Exit.
-2020.'
+Accepted at Formal Techniques for Java-like Programs (2020).'
 ---

 Programs for multiprocessor machines commonly perform busy-waiting for synchronisation.
 In this paper, we make a first step towards proving termination of such programs.
 We approximate (i) arbitrary waitable events by abrupt program termination and (ii) busy-waiting for events by busy-waiting to be abruptly terminated.